inviwo/inviwo.github.io/pages/manual/wip-building.md

 ### Python
 Python enables you to use Inviwo from Python, write Processors in Python, or perform batch operations.
-The easiest is to use the regular [Python distribution](https://www.python.org/downloads/).
+The easiest way is to use the regular [Python distribution](https://www.python.org/downloads/).
-If you are sure you don't want python it can be disabled in cmake by turning off `IVW_ENABLE_PYTHON`
+If you are sure you don't want Python it can be disabled in cmake by turning off `IVW_ENABLE_PYTHON`

 Inviwo will not access user site-package folders.
 Make sure to install the packages site-wide or add your user site-package folder to the environment variable `PYTHONPATH` for example `PYTHONPATH=%appdata%\\Python\\Python311\\site-packages\`

 ### Another Qt Installer (aqt)
-An other very fast way to install Qt is using the aqtinstall python package.
+Another very fast way to install Qt is using the aqtinstall python package.
 Install the python package:
 ```shell
 pip install aqtinstall
 ```